digiapulssi/docker-zabbix-agent/README.md

 Simple way to run the container is to use provided [hostname.conf](hostname.conf) and [start.sh](start.sh).
-Copy these to CoreOS host and customize hostname.conf to your needs.
+Copy these to CoreOS host and customize hostname.conf if you need to specify additional parameters to Zabbix agent.
 Then execute `start.sh` as follows:

 ```
 ./start.sh <zabbix-server> <hostname> [<host-metadata>]